Wednesday, January 30, 2019

 Nearly three decades after starring in ZORRO'S FIGHTING LEGION, Reed Hadley reunites with Witney in what would turn out to be one of his final roles.
 X Brands (YANCY DERRINGER) is the renegade Apache hired by Cobb, and David S. Cass makes one of his earliest appearances as Cobb's right hand cowpuncher.
 The always looming John Wayne connection is alive and well with character actor extraordinaire Pedro Gonzalez Gonzalez (CHISUM) and Terry Wilson having plenty of dialogue fourteen years after doing stuntwork on the 1953 HONDO.

 Wilson is joined by a who's who of stunt coordinators: Tom Steele, Wally West and Bill Catching also have speaking parts.
-It isn't that big a surprise to see the last two uncredited, but it is mildly surprising to see John Mitchum missing from the cast list.
+It isn't that big a surprise to see the last two uncredited, but it is unusual to see John Mitchum missing from the cast list.
 Glenn Langan is yet another CHISUM alumni here, and his always despicable Tribolet makes a fifth and final series appearance.
 Would it surprise you to learn that he and Cobb are fast friends?

 "I guess this country's big enough for sheep and cattle, Mr. Lane."